-- Selling my business is not like selling real estate.
+- Sell business is not like selling real estate.
 Confidentiality is, in all cases, critical.
 A seller does not want employees, suppliers, and customers/clients to be aware of a possible sale.
 Go to great lengths to protect the confidentiality of your information.
-When potential buyers inquire about a business, the seller should error on the side of sharing too little information rather than too much.
+When potential buyers inquire about a business, the seller should err on the side of sharing too little information rather than too much.

 - A seller should also check for information about any prior purchases the buyer might have been a part of.
 This would include any previous financing contacts.
 Talking to a previous seller can reveal how their deal went; how the acquirer was to work with; whether they did everything they said they would; etc. Talking to managers of previous acquisitions by the buyer can tell a seller how employees were treated, etc.

-- Chemistry between a buyer and a seller is important.
+- The chemistry between a buyer and a seller is important.
 Do you communicate well?
 Is information comfortably shared?
 Are questions openly asked and answered by both parties?
-If the seller is staying with the company for an extended period of time, it’s also critical that he/she is comfortable with not only the buyer, but also with the new management team.
+If the seller is staying with the company for an extended period of time, it’s also critical that he/she is comfortable with not only the buyer but also with the new management team.